 This is crucial as it allows us to design a multi-state, and therefore multi-input, qubit system that can be used to feed a quantum computer.

 An equally important gate is the binary CNOT gate which allows us (in conjunction with the Hadamard gate) to entangle and disentangle two qubits.

 The CNOT gate takes two inputs and and spits out two others.
 The first output is unchanged: .

-The second qubit will be the result of XORing the two input qubits: .
+The second qubit will result from XORing the two input qubits: .

 3.7 Quantum Annealing

-These are different types of quantum computers that may not be as universal as those that use gates and that are the focus of this article.
+These are different types of quantum computers that may not be as universal as those that use gates, which are the focus of this article.

 Quantum annealers are designed to solve combinatorial optimization problems, the most popular of which is the Travelling Salesman Problem.

 4. Quantum Solution to Deutsch’s Problem